abdulazizasiri/Software_Design_Architecture/System_Design/REAMD.md

 The client has to specify what ports to listen to.

-Analogy: Ports are apartmetns number, IP address is the mailbox
+Analogy: Ports are apartment number, IP address is the mailbox

 ### Network Protocols.